gamecoreSRC/gamecoreSRC/README.md

-- 👋 hello im me and you are you
+- 👋 hello
-- 🤔 I’m interested in ... whatever I'm interested in which changes daily
+- 🤔 I’m interested in ...
+I don't jnow
-- 📚 I’m currently learning ... c-sharp sometimes
+- 📚 I’m currently learning ... nothing
 - 🤝 I’m looking to collaborate on ... nothing
-- 📫 How to reach me ... you cant
+- 📫 How to reach me ... you already have
-- 💬 I like to say "unimportant stuff" way too much
+- 💬 I like...